collective/collective.package/README.txt

 Introduction
 ============

-This is an example product that demonstrates:
+This is a sample product that demonstrates:

     - New-style quickinstaller functionality